bitnami-labs/sealed-secrets/README.md

 The same logic applies to SealedSecrets.
 The ultimate goal is securing your actual "user" secrets.
 The "sealing" secrets are just a mechanism, an "envelope".
 If a secret is leaked there is no going back; what's done is done.

-You first need to ensure that new secrets don't get encrypted with that old compromised key (in the email analogy above that's: create a new keypair and give all your friends your new public key).
+You first need to ensure that new secrets don't get encrypted with that old compromised key (in the email analogy above that's: create a new key pair and give all your friends your new public key).

 The second logical step is to neutralize the damage, which depends on the nature of the secret.
 A simple example is a database password: if you accidentally leak your database password, the thing you're supposed to do is simply to change your database password (on the database; and revoke the old one!) *and* update the SealedSecret resource with the new password (i.e. running `kubeseal` again).